 Wildlife is also abundant in the Mount Evans Wilderness.
 Visitors can find bighorn sheep, elk, and mountain goats roaming around the mountainsides.

-There are several alpine lakes and alpine tundras around the wilderness and one can surely appreciate the gorgeous vistas and surroundings in the wilderness while hiking or camping.
+There are several alpine lakes and alpine tundras around the wilderness.
+On top of this there are gorgeous vistas and surroundings in the wilderness while hiking or camping.